opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

       ```
   2. Click the Next button to progress to the Permissions policies page, and add the `AmazonS3ReadOnlyAccess` permission.
   3. Finish creation of the new role on the following page by providing a name, and description.
 - **S3 bucket directory**: The name of the Amazon Simple Storage Service (Amazon S3) bucket in which the `STIX2` file is stored.
-Please note that the trust policy for this bucket needs to give the role ARN mentioned above permission to read from the object.
+To access a bucket in a different AWS account, please note that the trust policy for that bucket needs to give the role ARN created above permission to read from the object.
 E.g.,
     ```azure
     {
         "Version": "2012-10-17",